will7007/Sweet-Potato-Sensor/README.md

 That's why this project aims to use cheap 433Mhz RF modules, a BME280 (for sensing), and an AtTiny85 to form a network of low-power temperature and humidity sensors to monitor the temperature and humidity within sweet potato storage crates.

 This project is still in progress--I aim on finishing it by the end of summer, as I am developing the sensor as part of an internship at NC State University.

+I appologize if I have not properly licensed my code/the libraries I have used at this point in time.
+I will include all required licenses when the project concludes.